 It would require extraordinary perception and intuitive action on my part, and absolute resolution to solve the mystery behind this case.
 I was highly determined to unravel this enigma, and to conclude with irrefutable evidence that the case was completely soluble.

 Unfortunately, I was not able to finish the play and had been notified of the vicious murder.
 Immediately, I departed the theatre, and was escorted by way of a Hansom cab to Piccadilly Circus.

-I arrived at the area soon afterwards, and was kindly met by Officer Hopkins, who had proceeded to inform me of the disconcerting incident, involving the deceased aristocrat.
+I had arrived at the area soon afterwards, and was kindly met by Officer Hopkins, who had proceeded to inform me of the disconcerting incident, involving the deceased aristocrat.

-He related as well the few clues retrieved at the shop in the corner of Piccadilly Circus, and then escorted me to the crime scene.
+He had related as well the few clues retrieved at the shop in the corner of Piccadilly Circus, and then escorted me to the crime scene.
 It would seem that the intention of the murderer was not blatant thievery, since the evidence proved that rational presupposition.

 It was logical to surmise that the death of the nobleman was perpetuated, by his deadly encounter with the murderer and his wealthy status; but I discovered that nothing of value was stolen.
 This anomaly was something to not be overlooked.
 The pending question that intrigued me straightaway, who was behind this horrible murder and possible connivance?

 The thorough investigation would have to commence effectively, with the victim and the hour the murder transpired.
 This macabre detail, that was detected, was paramount in order to establish the chilling sequence of events that unfolded afterwards.